-Okay, the Americano isn’t actually something you’ll hear ordered very often in Italy today, but 100 years ago you probably would have.
 Joe didn’t give an exact recipe for an Americano, but it’s made with Campari, red vermouth, and soda water.
-Those ingredients are the basis for the next two recipes – the Negroni and Sbagliato – so I’ll explain what they are:
+Those first two ingredients are also the basis for the next two recipes – the Negroni and Sbagliato:

 Campari is a type of bitters that shows up in a lot of Italian cocktails.
 It’s a bright, dark red color, about 20% alcohol, and is really strongly bitter tasting.
 The Campari brand is from the small town of Novara, near Milan but in the Piemonte region (northwestern Italy).
 It’s been around since 1860.

-(Surprisingly, I haven’t seen Campari on Amazon or Eataly online, but other specialty/gourmet store online, or local liquor stores might have it.
-Or you can try the artisan alternatives that Joe suggests within his recipes.)
+Surprisingly, I haven’t seen Campari on Amazon or Eataly online.
+Local liquor stores might carry it, or you can order it from Drizly (delivered to your door within an hour).
+Or you can try the artisan alternatives that Joe suggests in his recipes below.